Effective Rank Analysis and Regularization for Enhanced 3D Gaussian Splatting: Appendix / supplemental material

 \subsection{Additional quantitative results}

-We report novel view synthesis results on Mip-NeRF360 dataset in Table~\ref{tab:mipnerf360}.
-The results show that our add-on regularization term improves visual quality of 3DGS in terms of PSNR, SSIM, and LPIPS.
-Also the method even shows comparable, or slightly better performance compared to the NeRF variants with slow and computationally intensive rending.
+We report novel view synthesis results on the Mip-NeRF360 dataset in Table~\ref{tab:mipnerf360}.
+The results show that our add-on regularization term improves the visual quality of 3DGS in terms of PSNR, SSIM, and LPIPS.
+Also, the method even shows comparable or slightly better performance compared to the NeRF variants with slow and computationally intensive rendering.

 We report the training time of our method in Table~\ref{tab:storage}.
 The training time for 3DGS on the DTU~\cite{jensen2014large} dataset averages 11.2 minutes per scene.
-Adding effective rank regularization with the densification fix incurs no overhead, since the additional computation is compensated with reduced number of Gaussians.
-Total training time is in average 11.1 minutes for DTU dataset and 40 minutes for Mip-NeRF360 dataset, on a single V100 GPU, reported in Table~\ref{tab:storage}.
+Adding the effective rank regularization with the densification fix incurs no overhead since the additional computation is compensated with a reduced number of Gaussians.
+Total training time is on average 11.1 minutes for the DTU dataset and 40 minutes for the Mip-NeRF360 dataset, on a single V100 GPU, reported in Table~\ref{tab:storage}.

-Also with reduced number of Gaussians, our method requires less memory and storage for scene representation, as in Table~\ref{tab:storage}.
+Also, with a reduced number of Gaussians, our method requires less memory and storage for scene representation, as in Table~\ref{tab:storage}.
 While being more compact, our method outperforms baselines in terms of Chamfer distance and PSNR.

 Table~\ref{tab:metric_training} demonstrates Chamfer distance and PSNR changes during the course of training, for the baselines shown in Fig.~\ref{fig:erank_hist}.
-Results are reported for scene 37 of DTU dataset.
+Results are reported for the scene 37 of the DTU dataset.
 Needle-like Gaussians increase, but the performance plateaus, indicating overfitting.
 Additionally, different Gaussian structures with similar metrics suggest the heterogeneous nature of Gaussians in 3DGS and its variants.
-Also, the reported ``Number of needles'' correspond to Gaussians with effective rank smaller than 1.04.
-The results suggest that our regularization term effectively minimizes the number of needles without visual quality trade-off.
+Also, the reported ``Number of needles'' corresponds to Gaussians with an effective rank smaller than 1.04.
+The results suggest that our regularization term effectively minimizes the number of needles without a visual quality trade-off.

-We present per scene PSNR on DTU dataset in Table~\ref{tab:dtu_psnr}.
+We present per scene PSNR on the DTU dataset in Table~\ref{tab:dtu_psnr}.
 The mean PSNR is already shown in Table~\ref{tab:dtu_results} and Table~\ref{tab:ablation} of the main paper.